catwoman2209/Stimulation/README.md

 You can also make use of visual aids by including materials like screenshots to show examples of the running project and also the structure and design principles used in your project.

+Known Bugs
+---
+Bookworm
+- generated letters contain an apostrophe
+  - user is unable to enter apostrophes, and causes an infinite loop of "Incorrect" responses
+- letter buttons currently not in use
+  - clicking buttons do not apply text to text entry

+Type Racer
+- generated window takes over display
+  - after exiting game user can still see Type Racer display behind the current window

+Maze Runner
+- generated window appears in top right corner

 Credits
 ---
 Christiana Taylor (main contributor) - [https://github.com/catwoman2209]

 Tanner Kellogg - [https://github.com/perennat]

 Sean Criswell - [https://github.com/SeanCris]

 Abigayle McVaney - [https://github.com/amcvaney]

 License